backdrop-contrib/captcha/README.txt

 Notes:
 - Uses GD to draw stuff, emits in PNG
 - Captcha for comments is contingent upon a patch(#14708) for now.

-Captcha Todo:
-- clean up image generation code.
-- make captcha distortion more spiffy.
+One day, this will reach core.
+- I've added function_exists checks for it to degrade gracefully across multiple versions of GD, please file issues with the exact GD, PHP information if you have problems.

 Captcha Demo:
 http://arnab.drupaldevs.org